Open this section in incognito mode

 • causing bodily injuries of varying severity

-• slaps, kicks, pushing, pinching, whipping, biting
+• slapping, tapping, pushing, pinching, spanking, biting

 • failure to provide assistance to a person in a life-threatening condition

-• leaving in danger
+• Leaving in danger

-Don't delay!
-Call “102”, call the police now!
+Do not delay!
+Call the number “102”, call the police right now!

 Manifestations:

-• coercion to sexual intercourse
+• coercing sexual intercourse

-• forced caresses without penetrating the body
+• forced caresses without penetration into the body

-• coercion into prostitution
+• coercion to engage in prostitution

-• coersion to watch pornography
+• coercion to watch pornography

-Don't delay!
-Call “102”, call the police now!
+Do not delay!
+Call the number “102”, call the police right now!

 Manifestations:

-• humiliation, persecution, intimidation
+• humiliation, harassment, intimidation

-• verbal insults, threats, including against third parties
+• Verbal insults, threats, including against third parties

 • control in the reproductive sphere

-Don't delay!
-Call “102”, call the police now!
+Do not delay!
+Call the number “102”, call the police right now!

 This is when you are forbidden to work, you are deprived of your own funds.
 Your personal property is damaged or broken.
 You are illegally restricted or deprived of access to housing.
 You are deprived of food and water.